Prevention

 Addressing Substance Use Disorder (SUD) as a Public Health Issue

-PreventEd supports policies and practices that prioritize applying a public health lens to the prevention, early intervention and treatment of substance use.
-This includes models such as court diversion programs, behavioral health care centers and broad utilization of community health workers.
+PreventEd supports policies and practices that prioritize a public health approach to prevent, intervene early in, and treat substance use.
+This includes models such as court diversion programs, behavioral health care centers, and widespread use of community health workers.
+PreventEd advocates for expanding the Certified Peer Specialist (CPS) workforce and supporting their career development.